Therapy for Gay Men

 Heal.
 Grow.
 Evolve.

-If you find yourself feeling disconnected from your community even though you're surrounded by other gay men, or if you find yourself seeking validation in self-defeating ways, I can help.
-I will provide an affirming space so you heal from the damaging effects of homophobia and self-doubt and help you develop more positive ways of thinking about yourself and your community.
-In doing so, you will be better equipped to build the authentic genuine relationships you want.
+If you find yourself feeling disconnected from our community, anxious, depressed, or if you find yourself seeking validation in self-defeating ways, I can help.
+I will provide an affirming and validating space, so you can heal from the damaging effects of homophobia and self-doubt and develop more positive ways of thinking and feeling about yourself and our community.
+In doing so, you will be better equipped to build the life and authentic genuine relationships you want.